 Ka Moana is the closest luau outside Waikiki.
 Beautiful natural setting, and entertaining show with lots of dancing.
 The luau feels less processed than most of the others.

-COVID-19 CHANGES (April Update): Since reopening in December, there have been multiple changes for the foreseeable future including: 1) All parties will have a private table, and 2) Meal is served cafeteria-style by staff.
-There is a minimum of 2 people per booking because of the private table.
+COVID-19 CHANGES (July Update): Since reopening many months ago, there have been multiple changes for the foreseeable future including: 1) All parties will have a private table, 2) Meal is served cafeteria-style by staff, and 3) Activity stations are temporarily suspended.
 Booking together is best for sitting together.

-AVAILABILITY: Due to capacity restrictions currently in place and more limited luaus operating on Oahu, this luau is currently selling out at least a week or two in advance so it is advised to book well ahead of time.
-The Standard package usually fills up first, so please book that one early, or make sure to check the other seating packages for additional dates that may be available.
-If you are not seeing any availability for the dates you can do across the 3 (discounted) packages, we do usually have limited additional VIP seats set aside at full price; select the 4th option in the booking form to see availability and book.
+AVAILABILITY: Due to COVID capacity restrictions currently in place and more limited luaus operating on Oahu, this luau is currently selling out well in advance so it is advised to book early.
+The more limited Budget and Upgraded packages usually fill up first, so please book these early, or make sure to check the other seating packages for additional dates that may be available (the VIP Front Row Table and Standard packages are most likely to have seats sooner).
+If there are no seats showing across all packages for all dates you can do and you are a party of 4+, please submit our waitlist form, as cancellations/openings do occur; please indicate whether all packages would work and whether transport is required.

 Spend a magical evening enriched by Hawaii’s vibrant culture, history, food, and dance.